Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 # Board Configuration

-The board has a number of zero-ohm resistors for configuring the board type.
+The board has a number of zero-ohm resistors for configuring the board.
 These are:

+  - 1.2V\_INPUT - Determines whether 1.2V is derived from 3.3V or 5V.

   - BOARD\_NUM - Remove for board 1 or simplex, populate for board 2.